 The word system can have many connotations.
-(Within the opening pages of this paper, for instance, we have already referred to the acquisition system, the Joint Capabilities Integration and Development System, and the weapon systems that may represent alternative solutions to a capability need.)
+(Within the opening pages of this paper, for instance, we have already referred to the "acquisition system," the Joint Capabilities Integration and Development System, and the "weapon systems" that may represent alternative solutions to a capability need.)
 For clarity, the text indicates the specific type of system that is meant in each case.
-In particular, the ships, aircraft, vehicles, sensors, communications equipment, computers, and so forth that may be the objects of study in an AoA are collectively referred to as combat or combat support systems (C/CSSs).
+In particular, the ships, aircraft, vehicles, sensors, communications equipment, computers, and so forth that may be the objects of study in an AoA will be collectively referred to as combat systems or combat support systems (C/CSSs).